bonkzwonil/mandelascii/README.md

 `mencoder mf://image*.png -mf fps=25 -ovc x264 -oac copy -o output.avi`

-# Optimize
+# Performance & Optimization

 ## Benchmarks
-Currently we are at ~7 cpu cycles per iteration, which is quite acceptable. (depends on workload and pipelining)
+Currently around *~7 cpu cycles per iteration*, which is quite acceptable. (depends on workload and pipelining)

-### Comparison
+### Language Comparison
-This is really pretty fast.

 #### Python
-for comparison, running the same algorithm in vanilla python3 tooks ridiculous *235 seconds*, compared to 7.1 seconds for the Lisp version. (thats 33 times slower).
+Running the same algorithm in plain Python 3 takes a ridiculous 235 seconds, compared to 7.1 seconds in Lisp.

-Ok python is maybe the slowest imaginable language in existance known to mankind, so not the best comparison, but still surprisingly shitty performance from python.
+That’s ~33× slower.

+Python might not be the fairest benchmark (being one of the slowest mainstream languages ever), but the performance gap is still striking.

 #### C
 - Its 35% faster than C, without cflags,